garyfleming/solitude-jekyll/README.md

 `rsync -arvz ./_site/ flemingg@vkps.co.uk:/home/flemingg/solitude.vkps.co.uk`

-You'll need a password, which you can get from 1password under VKPS SSH.
+You'll might need a password, which you can get from 1password under VKPS SSH, but I've set-up keyless ssh from the iMac.